petersonfs/petersonfs.github.io/_posts/2011-08-18-ruby-wrapper-for-getclicky-api.md

 categories: ruby
 permalink: ruby-wrapper-for-getclicky-api
 author: Peterson Santos
+headline: "A live show using the new gem to the Getclicky service"
 ---

 I participated in a project where it was necessary to connect to Getclicky API, so i decided to do a gem, and i’ll show you how it’s easy to use.